Who Did John Proctor Have An Affair With

 The Seeds of Infidelity: Proctor and Abigail's Relationship

 John Proctor, a man of strong moral compass despite his flaws, initially hired Abigail as a servant.
 Abigail, orphaned and driven by a thirst for power and revenge, quickly develops an infatuation with the older, married Proctor.
-This infatuation is not simply youthful infatuation; Abigail's obsession with Proctor is possessive and desperate.
+That said, this infatuation is not simply youthful infatuation; Abigail's obsession with Proctor is possessive and desperate.
 She sees him as a symbol of status and security, a pathway to escape her impoverished circumstances.
 Their affair, while not explicitly detailed in the play, is heavily implied through Abigail's desperate attempts to rekindle it and Proctor's persistent guilt and self-reproach.

 The Fallout: Abigail's Manipulation and Proctor's Struggle